ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 ```
 ### Step 5: Install Missing Custom Message 'ros_robot_controller_msgs/msg/ButtonState'
 ```
-- use command "docker ps -a" to find the container ID of 'MentorPi'
+- use the command "docker ps -a" to find the container ID of 'MentorPi'
 - run "docker cp adb8457c2eec:/home/ubuntu/ros2_ws/src/driver/ros_robot_controller_msgs ~/fe_ws/src/"
-  where adb8457c2eec should be replace by the container ID of 'MentorPi' you got from previous step
+  where adb8457c2eec should be replaced by the container ID of 'MentorPi' you got from the previous step
 ```

 ### Step 6: Build The Workspace